Active Sampling for the Quickest Detection of Markov Networks: Network-guided Active Sampling

-The terms $M_\ell^i(t,\cS)$ capture the information content of $|\cS|$ measurements.
-Hence, the normalized terms $\frac{1}{|\cS|}M_\ell^i(t,\cS)$ account for the {\sl average} information content per measurement.
+The terms $M_\ell^i(t,\cS)$ capture the information content of $|\cS|$ samples.
+Hence, the normalized terms $\frac{1}{|\cS|}M_\ell^i(t,\cS)$ account for the {\sl average} information content per sample.
 Based on these two normalized measures, an optimal action is to select the node that maximizes the {\sl average} information over all possible future decisions.
 Therefore, the node selection function is the solution of the following optimization problem over all combinations of the unobserved nodes:

-In this selection rule, an ML decision about the true hypothesis is formed based on the collected data, and the node that maximizes the average information over all future possible sequences of measurements is selected.
+In this selection rule, an ML decision about the true hypothesis is formed based on the collected data, and the node that maximizes the average information over all possible future sequences of samples is selected.
 We note that the sets $\cS$ are selected such that they i) contain node $i$, which is a candidate to be observed at time $t$, and ii) contain possibly additional nodes that will be observed in the future.
 Mimicking this decomposition of $\cS$, for $\cS\in{\cal R}_t^i$, the information measure $M_\ell^i(t,\cS)$ can be also decomposed according to

-In this expansion in, the first term in the decomposition, i.e., $J_\ell(\{i\},\psi^{t-1})$ defined in \eqref{eq:J0} and~\eqref{eq:J1}, accounts for the information gained by observing node $i$ at time $t$.
-Similarly, the second term $J_\ell(\cS\backslash\{i\},\psi^{t-1})$ is the expected information gained from future measurements from the nodes contained in $\cS\backslash\{i\}$ when $\psi(t)=i$.
-This second term constitutes the key distinction of the proposed rule compared to the Chernoff rule, which accounts for incorporating every possible future action.
+In this expansion, the first term in the decomposition, i.e., ${\mathscr J}_\ell(\{i\},\psi^{t-1})$ defined in \eqref{eq:J0} and~\eqref{eq:J1}, accounts for the information gained by observing node $i$ at time $t$.
+Similarly, the second term ${\mathscr J}_\ell(\cS\backslash\{i\},\psi^{t-1})$ is the expected information gained from future samples from the nodes contained in $\cS\backslash\{i\}$ when $\psi(t)=i$.
+This second term constitutes the key distinction of the proposed rule compared to Chernoff's rule, which accounts for incorporating every possible future action.
 Finding the optimal node $i$ and set $\cS$ in~\eqref{eq:MC} involves an exhaustive search over all the remaining nodes, which can become computationally prohibitive.
-However, in Section~\ref{sec:complexity} we will show that by leveraging the Markov properties of an MRF, and a certain acyclic dependency assumption, the exhaustive search for an optimal $\cS\in{\cal R}_t^i$ can be simplified significantly.
+In the next subsection we show that by leveraging the Markov properties of an MRF, and a certain acyclic dependency assumption, the exhaustive search for an optimal $\cS\in{\cal R}_t^i$ can be simplified significantly.
+Based on the stopping rule specified in~\eqref{eq:stop}, the terminal decision rule given in~\eqref{eq:SPRT}, and the sampling rule specified in~\eqref{eq:ModChernoff2}, Algorithm~\ref{table} provides the detailed steps for detecting a Markov network with a certain correlation structure.